-Can you learn Pranayama online?
+Can you get your Pranayama certification online?

-In an in-person learning environment, there wouldn’t be any hands-on aspect to Pranayama training, so in fact Pranayama can be learned online just as effectively as in an in-person setting.
+In an in-person learning environment, there wouldn’t be any hands-on aspect to Pranayama training.
+So in fact, Pranayama can be learned online just as effectively as in an in-person setting.

-Another benefit of online courses is that they are hyper-focused.
+Another benefit of online Pranayama certification courses is that they are hyper-focused.
 Typically Pranayama study would be part of a larger curriculum, but the three best Pranayama courses online detailed below are solely about Pranayama.
 They are intensives, so to speak.

-As well as everything mentioned above, online courses typically allow for lifetime access to course materials and you can learn at your own pace on your own time, which may go without saying.
+As well as everything mentioned above, online certification courses typically allow for lifetime access to course materials and you can learn at your own pace on your own time, which may go without saying.